-She also commented on the aesthetic that Elsewhere is hoping to ing, the market will be open while come."
-Elsewhere is working with a consul-"We want to make the coffee right and make it worth coming to get a cup of black coffee that you could enjoy without cream," Tadder said.
-"However, we'll have all of the condiments to spice it up however anyone wants."
+The Coffee House is projected to students to be comfortable and come ing, the market will be open while come."
+Elsewhere is working with a consultant on their coffee and menu.

+cup of black coffee that you could enjoy without cream," Tadder said.
+"However, we'll have all of the condiments to spice it up however anyone wants.

-"This is the first time we're doing the First Friday walking around and obviously the first time we've been in here," Francour said.
-"It's a really cool feel.
-It does not feel like Oshkosh, maybe kind of like Door menu will be simple with mostly toasts and maybe salads, soups, pastries, bagels, grab-and-go options and more.
+As far as food is concerned, the menu will be simple with mostly toasts and maybe salads, soups, pastries, bagels, grab-and-go options and more.
 They are tentatively planning on using Hathorne's mugs for serving coffee and tea in-house.